GregoirePelegrin/img_msg_encoder/README.md

 Make it so that you can have more than one chunk for a message, and find all of them when decoding.
     (With additional info, like indices?)
 Make the add chunk append somewhere in the middle
+Make use of the chunk_type?
+Encrypt message and communicate public key through chunk_type?